galaxyproject/SARS-CoV-2/proteomics/mPXD018682/README.md

 In the original manuscript, the authors detected peptides from SARS-CoV-2 virus proteins and present evidence for their spectral annotation.

 We were interested in exploring the possibility of presence of microorganisms in the samples from the original manuscript.
-For this, Peter Thuy-Boun (Wolan Lab, Scripps Institute) searched the two RAW files using [COMPIL 2.0](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00722) against a comprehensive 113 million protein sequences and roughly 4.8 billion unique tryptic peptide sequences database library.
+For this, Peter Thuy-Boun (Wolan Lab, Scripps Institute) searched the three RAW files using [COMPIL 2.0](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00722) against a comprehensive 113 million protein sequences and roughly 4.8 billion unique tryptic peptide sequences database library.
 The peptides identified through this approach were subjected to [Unipept](doi:10.1021/acs.jproteome.8b00716) 4.3 analysis to detect the most abundant genera and species present in the sample.
 Five most significant genera/species were used along with the RAW files and